matplotlib/matplotlib/doc/users/customizing.rst

 ``mpl_configdir`` should be ``~/.config/matplotlib``, but you can check where yours is with ``matplotlib.get_configdir()``; you may need to create this directory.
-You also can change the directory where matplotlib looks for the stylelib/ folder by setting the MPLCONFIG environment variable , see :ref:`locating-matplotlib-config-dir`.
+You also can change the directory where matplotlib looks for the stylelib/ folder by setting the MPLCONFIGDIR environment variable, see :ref:`locating-matplotlib-config-dir`.

 Note that a custom style sheet in ``mpl_configdir/stylelib`` will override a style sheet defined by matplotlib if the styles have the same name.